htcondor/htcondor/docs/automated-workflows/dagman-completion.rst

 If a DAG has failed multiple times and produced many Rescue DAG files, specific Rescue DAGs can be specified to re-run the DAG from rather than the rescue with the highest magnitude.
-This is acheived by using the *-DoRescueFrom* option for :tool:`condor_submit_dag`.
+This is achieved by using the *-DoRescueFrom* option for :tool:`condor_submit_dag`.

 .. code-block:: console